Revised May 2023

-If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal and/or healthcare information, please contact our Data Protection Officer.
+If you have a concern about the way we handle your personal data or you have a complaint about what we are doing, or how we have used or handled your personal and/or healthcare information, please contact our practice.

 You have a right to raise any concern or complaint with the UK information regulator, at the Information Commissioner’s Office.

-Living Well Partnership currently has four websites and this Privacy Notice applies to all four.
-If you use a link to any other website from the Surgeries websites then you will need to read their respective privacy notice.
+Living Well Partnership currently has one website.
+If you use a link to any other website from our website then you will need to read their respective privacy notice.
 We take no responsibility (legal or otherwise) for the content of other websites.